Appropriate Colorectal Cancer Screening: How Are You Doing?

 - Discuss health disparities and CRC screening

-Continuing education credits are available until March 2014.
+Continuing education credits will be available until March 2014.

 No commercial funding has been accepted for this activity.